 Unfortunately, this announcement in the middle of a worship service did not come as good news to everybody.
 After the service, I was approached by a few people wondering why we would not have a tree in the sanctuary.
 The problem, it seemed, was that a tree was needed to supply the names and gift ideas of the people for whom we were purchasing gifts.

 I also seem to have miscalculated the willingness of the family to go along as well.
-Some of my family members were in the congregation that day, and had already purchased Izzie some Christmas gifts.
-They were upset and worried that we were taking Christmas and away from her.
+Some of my family members were in the congregation that day, and had already purchased Elwood some Christmas gifts.
+They were upset and worried that we were taking Christmas and away from him.
 It seems that my announcement did not go as smoothly as I had hoped.

 So I backtracked, a little.
 The following Sunday, I told the folks in the congregation that a Christmas tree was fine in the sanctuary, but that we would not be spending church money to purchase it.
 To ensure that my craziness didn’t spread any further, I put someone else in change of decorating the sanctuary.
 As it ended up, I actually let the church use my own personal fake tree in the sanctuary.
 After all, I wasn’t going to need it.